Skip to content

 Automatic Fire Alarms and False Alarms

-As a Fire and Rescue Service it is our duty to respond to fires, not to automatic fire alarms, which we know on 99% of occasions were false alarms.
+As a Fire and Rescue Service, it is our duty to respond to fires, not to automatic fire alarms, which we know on 99% of occasions were false alarms.

 We want to reduce the number of false alarm calls to ensure firefighters are free to respond to genuine emergencies.
 Additionally, attending false alarm calls creates significant disruption to other more risk critical activities.